 - Show interest in their needs – ask many questions – it’s a clear sign of your concern and care, and that’s what Amiables value.

-How to treat Amiables in customer service?
+How to Treat Amiables in Customer service

 - Be warm and friendly – Amiables love to form partnerships with people they trust, so give them a lot of patience, warmth, and friendliness.
+First, create a friendly atmosphere and earn their trust.
+Later, it’s just a matter of time when they open up to you and your ideas.

 - Ask many questions – asking them detailed questions regarding their issues (even if these questions detour from the subject’s matter a little) shows that you care about providing the best solution possible.